am1goo/Storm.Net/README.md

 ## Ston.Net
 **STON (Strong Typed Object Notation)** - another way to make a deal with configuration files. \
-It's easy to use and give to you unlimited power to control every field or property in your file.
+It's easy to use and give to you unlimited power to control every field or property in your file. \
+*ATTENTION: don't confuse with other STON term (SmallTalk Object Notation)*

 ## Syntax
 Parameter key and his type shoud be separate by colon symbol `:`. \